Bo-Lennart/DRF-PP5-API/README.md

 * Pages (to create the database schema)

 # Deployment
-1. Create GitHub Repository
+1. Create a GitHub Repository
 2. Create a new app on Heroku
 3. Via the resources tab on heroku, add postgres.
 4. Start GitPod and install the packages you desire.
 For me I ran the following via the "pip install" command:

 ![requirements.txt file](assets/screenshots/pip_packages.png)